milindpadia/Easy-Python-Projects/README.md

-Collection of easy python programs
+Collection of easy python projects